benhmoore/Argon/README.md

 fresh.user.permissions( {write:['user1','etc'], read:['user54','ben'], emailRead:false, propertyX:true} );
 ```
 *"write" / "read" / "emailRead" / and other properties can be set to true (allows all users), false (blocks all users), or an array of specific users.*

+##Security Measures

+###Cenny.js was from the ground up to be secure.
+Many measures are taken to prevent attacks like *cross-site request forgery*, amongst others.
+All these precautions are set by default, however, if wanted, can be removed.

+####1.
+ALL requests must be signed with an authenticated user, a client cannot update, set, or even receive data from Cenny.js without being authenticated.

+####2.
+ALL requests must come from the same domain. (**Under some circumstances, there may be a need for cross-site scripting.
+For instance, the examples included with this documentation use a version of cenny.php that allows other locations access**).

+####3.
+ALL requests must pass through an authentication "barrier", NO actions on the server are executed, or loaded, before the user and group is authenticated.

 ___